sydddl/plotly-signif/README.md

 # plotly-signif
- A python example of drawing a box plot based on the plotly package, with freely definable statistical annotations
+ A python class of drawing a Bar/Box plot based on the plotly package, with freely definable statistical annotations

 ## How to use